cyrilletuzi/angular-async-local-storage/README.md

 });
 ```

-So always check the data as it may have been removed from local storage.
+So always check the data as it may have been removed from local storage (done the old way here, but feel free to use RxJS filter function or else).

 ```
 this.storage.getItem('user').subscribe((user) => {